MysteryZ/pgadmin4/README.md

 Although developed using web technologies, pgAdmin 4 can be deployed either on a web server using a browser, or standalone on a workstation.
-The runtime/ subdirectory contains an NWjs based runtime application intended to allow this, which will execute the Python server and display the UI.
+The runtime/ subdirectory contains an NWjs based runtime application intended to allow this, which will execute the Python server and display the .

 ## Building the Runtime